HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-definition.md

 | Resource/Reference bundle* | A bundle that contains reference data files used by the Data Processing Pipelines(?) and all related metadata files.
 This bundle type does not contain data files or metadata files related to biomaterials, protocols, processes(, or projects?). | computational biologists; Data Processing Pipelines; | 2, 3, 5 |
 | DAPS bundle* | Definition discussion ongoing in [PR #88](https://github.com/HumanCellAtlas/dcp-community/pull/88). | ? | ? |

-> Asterisk (*) indicates bundles types that do not currently exist in the DCP but have been discussed as potential future bundle types to support data consumers.
+> Asterisk (*) indicates bundle types that do not currently exist in the DCP but have been discussed as potential future
+> bundle types to support data consumers.

 ### New bundle types and their definitions